Anterior cruciate ligament injury: Manual tests

 Most ACL injuries can be diagnosed by examining the knee and comparing it to the other, non-injured knee.
 When a doctor suspects ACL injury in a person who reports a popping sound in the knee followed by swelling, pain, and instability of the knee joint, they can perform several tests to evaluate the damage to the knee.
 These tests include the pivot-shift test, anterior drawer test, and Lachman test.
 The pivot-shift test involves flexing the knee while holding onto the ankle and slightly rotating the tibia inwards.
 In the anterior drawer test, the examiner flexes the knees to 90 degrees, sits on the person's feet, and gently pulls the tibia towards themself.
 The Lachman test is performed by placing one hand on the person's thigh and the other on the tibia and pulling the tibia forward.
 These tests are meant to test whether the ACL is intact and therefore able to limit the forward motion of the tibia.
 The Lachman test is recognized by most authorities as the most reliable and sensitive of the three.

+Technological innovations like stop-action photography, force platforms, and programmable computers have propelled biomechanics into a key research area within the human sciences.
+Advances in motion capture, musculoskeletal modeling, and human simulation have deepened our understanding of the mechanical causes of musculoskeletal injuries and diseases.
+However, measuring force at joint, muscle, tendon, and articular surfaces, especially in the knee, is complex and relies heavily on intricate modeling of motion capture and medical imaging data.
+This complexity has limited the involvement of biomechanists in designing, implementing, and evaluating prophylactic training interventions and neuromuscular rehabilitation programs.

 Medical imaging

 Though clinical examination in experienced hands can be accurate, the diagnosis is usually confirmed by magnetic resonance imaging, which provides images of the soft tissues like ligaments and cartilage around the knee.
 It may also permit visualization of other structures which may have been coincidentally involved, such as the menisci or collateral ligaments.
 An x-ray may be performed in addition to evaluate whether one of the bones in the knee joint was broken during the injury.

-MRI is perhaps the most used technique for diagnosing the state of the ACL, but it is not always the most reliable technique as the ACL can be obscured by blood that fills the joint after an injury.
+MRI is perhaps the most used technique for diagnosing the state of the ACL, but it is not always the most reliable technique as the ACL can seem healed on chronic cases with the proliferation of synovial scar tissue when treated conservatively.

+MRI is particularly useful in cases of partial tear of the ACL.
+The anteromedial band is most commonly injured compared to the posterolateral band.